Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Example:

-I once worked with a colleague who always arrived late at office meetings, and each time the whole team had to backtrack so he could catch up.
+I once worked with a colleague who always arrived late to office meetings, and each time the whole team had to backtrack so he could catch up.

-Eventually, someone gently pointed it out to him, and he realized.
+Eventually, someone gently pointed it out, and he realized.
 That small shift changed everything.

 Tips: